pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 ### Create New Field

 What if we want to create an entirely new field?
 Well, similar to a new database or collection, there is no need to define it explicitly beforehand.
 When data is inserted (and only when data gets inserted), then the new dimension is instantiated.

-So below we'll simply use <code>$set</code> along with the name of our new toy field, and the value we wish to populate.
-I've limited it to 1000 records because it takes a long time to create a new field for all 6.1M records, although we'll do it in the next article using PyMongo, which is better-suited toward that.
+Below, we'll simply use <code>$set</code> along with the name of our new toy field, and the value we wish to populate.
+I've limited it to 1000 records because it takes a long time to create a new field for all 6.1M records, although we'll do that in the next article using the better-suited PyMongo.

 ### Add Field Called <code>NewField</code> to First 1000 Records, Set Value to <code>Default</code>